-- 1. Mining of original clay
+- 1. Mining of clay

-Kasama Ware starts with the excavation of clay.
-The characteristic of Kasama's clay is the iron it contains.
-There are several types of Kasama clay.
+The production of Kasama ware starts with the excavation of clay.
+The notable feature of Kasama's clay is the iron that it contains.

-If there is a lack of care in this process, all subsequent processes will be affected, so it is essential to pay close attention at this stage.
+If there is a lack of care in this process, all subsequent steps will be affected, so it is essential to pay close attention at this stage.

 - 3. Chrysanthemum kneading

-Chrysanthemum kneading is known as such because it is a process whereby the soil is kneaded in a form that resembles chrysanthemum petals.
+Chrysanthemum kneading is known as such because the clay is kneaded in a form that resembles chrysanthemum petals.

-- 4. Casting (forming)
+- 4. Casting

-Lathe casting is also known as flower-shaped casting.
-However, this work is more difficult than it appears and is said to require ten years of practicing to perform.
+Potter's wheel casting is also known as flower shaped casting.
+However, this work is more difficult than it seems and is said to require ten years of practicing to perform.

-- 5. Decoration of unglazed pottery
+- 5. Decorating unglazed pottery

-This process is where a design is applied to unglazed pottery.
+A design is applied to unglazed pottery.
 While the unglazed pottery is still soft, tools such as bamboo are used to carve patterns.
 Methods include mud application and brushing.

 - 6. Drying

 Drying requires caution, because if the pieces are dried to varying extents this may result in cracks.

 - 7. Bisque

 The porcelain will not return to clay after the bisque, so it is important to load the kiln after making careful checks.

 - 8. Undercoating

-The color will change depending on the glaze that is applied on top, so the depth, etc. of color is adjusted by looking at balance with the glaze.
+The color will change depending on the glaze that is applied on top, so the depth and other elements of color are adjusted by looking at the balance with the glaze.

-- 9. Glazing (application of glaze)
+- 9. Glazing

-- 10. Glost firing
+- 10. Glaze firing

-Again, before going into the process of glost firing, the same preliminary checks for scratches that were carried out at the bisque stage repeated.
+Before going into the process of glaze firing, the same preliminary checks for scratches that were carried out at the bisque stage are repeated.
 If there are no problems, the kiln is loaded.

 - 11. Finishing and inspection

-Finally, pieces are checked to confirm that there are no cracks or splits, and pieces that pass the inspection are treated as finished articles.
+Finally, pieces are checked to confirm that there are no cracks or splits and pieces that passed the inspection are treated as finished articles.